robusta-dev/robusta/docs/configuration/alertmanager-integration/embedded-prometheus.rst

 Troubleshooting
 ---------------------

 Encountering issues with your Prometheus?
-Follow this guide to resolve some `common errors <https://docs.robusta.dev/master/help.html#common-errors>`_.
+Follow this guide to resolve some :ref:`common errors <Common Errors>`.